Demetrius Andrade: Andrade vs. Sulęcki

 During a press conference on May 24, 2019, Andrade's next title defence was formally announced against WBO's #2 ranked Maciej Sulęcki (29-1, 14 KOs) to take place from Andrade's hometown of Providence in Rhode Island at the Dunkin Donuts Center on June 29, on DAZN.
 The fight was first discussed weeks prior.
 This was a long overdue homecoming for Andrade, who had never fought in Rhode Island, during his 11-year career.
 Up until now, he had only fought in the States close by and in the New England area.
 At the press conference, Andrade said, “It’s my homecoming, it’s an exciting moment for me, my family and my team.
 It’s a great honor to be headlining at home.”
 Hearn also expressed his happiness at bringing Rhode Island its first world title fight in 28 years.
-The last one being Vinny Paz defending his world tilte in 1991.
+The last one being Vinny Paz defending his world title in 1991.
 Andrade explained one of the conditions of his new contract with Matchroom Boxing and DAZN was to have a homecoming fight.
 He also praised DAZN, due to the fact that he is more active, with this fight making it 3 headline bouts in just over 8 months.
 The final press conference face-off was heated following the comments Andrade made before hand, “I’m going to hit that big melon head of his.
 He has a gigantic head!
 I can hit that sh*t all day with my eyes closed!”.
 He vowed to be the first to stop Sulęcki.
 Both weighed below the limit with Andrade weighing in at 159.9 pounds and Sulęcki checking in lighter at 159.5 pounds.